pingcap/docs-cn/op-guide/monitoring-tidb.md

 See [PD API doc](https://cdn.rawgit.com/pingcap/docs/master/op-guide/pd-api-v1.html) for detailed information about various API names.

 The interface can be used to get the state of all the TiKV servers and the information about load balancing.
-It is the most important and common interface to get the state information of all the TiKV nodes.
+It is the most important and frequently-used interface to get the state information of all the TiKV nodes.
 See the following example for the the information about a single-node TiKV cluster:

 ```bash
 curl http://127.0.0.1:2379/pd/api/v1/stores